-The Board of Directors met a total of twenty-two times during the calendar year ended December 31, 2013.
+The Board of Directors met a total of 9 times during the calendar year ended December 31, 2015.
 The Board of Directors has determined that, other than Mr. Willoughby, each director is independent within the meaning of applicable Securities and Exchange Commission ("SEC") rules and NASD listing standards.
 The independent directors are able to and generally meet in executive session without the Company's management at each regularly scheduled quarterly Board meeting.

-The Board of Directors does not have a policy regarding director attendance at the annual meeting of stockholders, and no current director attended the 2013 annual meeting.
+The Board of Directors does not have a policy regarding director attendance at the annual meeting of stockholders, and no current director attended the 2015 annual meeting.

-The Board of Directors currently has standing Nominating, Audit and Compensation Committees.
+The Board of Directors currently has standing Nominating, Audit and Compensation Committees and recently created a Technology and Cybersecurity Committee.

 The Nominating Committee is responsible for identifying and evaluating individuals qualified to become Board members and recommending to the Board candidates to stand for election or re-election as directors.
 The Committee will consider candidates at the recommendation of existing Board members, Company management, search firms or other consultants, or stockholders.
 Stockholders wishing to recommend director candidates to the Board may do so by writing to the Committee in care of the Corporate Secretary at the Company's executive office, 505 Millennium Drive, Allen, TX 75013.
 At a minimum, director candidates should have demonstrated achievement in their particular field of endeavor, significant business or other management experience that would be of value to the Company, integrity and high ethical standards, good communication and leadership skills, and the ability and willingness to commit adequate time and attention to carry out their Board duties effectively.
 The Committee will evaluate candidates through background and reference checks, interviews and an analysis of each candidate's qualifications and attributes in light of the current composition of the Board and the Company's leadership needs at the time.
 The Nominating Committee does not have a formal policy with regard to the consideration of diversity in identifying director nominees, but the Committee strives to nominate directors with a variety of complementary skills so that, as a group, the Board will possess the appropriate talent, skills, experience and expertise to oversee the Company's business.
-During 2013, the Committee retained an outside consultant to assist the Committee in identifying and evaluating additional candidates as possible nominees to the Board of Directors.
-The current members of the Nominating Committee are Mr. Reilly, Dr. Jacobs and Mr. Rosenzweig, and following the Annual Meeting the members of the Nominating Committee will be Mr. Reilly, Mr. Rosenzweig and Ms. Luechtefeld, each of whom has been determined to be independent as discussed above.
+During 2015, the Committee retained an outside consultant to assist the Committee in identifying and evaluating additional candidates as possible nominees to the Board of Directors.
+The current members of the Nominating Committee are Mr. Reilly, Mr. Rosenzweig and Mr. Stein, each of whom has been determined to be independent as discussed above.
 The Nominating Committee has adopted a charter which is available on the Company's website at www.pfsweb.com (the contents of the website are not incorporated in this Proxy Statement by reference).
-The Nominating Committee met one time during the calendar year ended December 31, 2013.
+The Nominating Committee met three times during the calendar year ended December 31, 2015.